-The Office of Information Policy (OIP) recently completed a thorough review of regulations implementing the Freedom of Information Act, codified at 28 C.F.R. part 16, Subpart A. The Department published the revised regulations in the Federal Register on March 21, 2011, as a notice of proposed rulemaking with a thirty-day public comment period.
-And the Department's Professional Responsibility Advisory Office (PRAO), is currently engaged in a retrospective review of 28 C.F.R. part 77, published as an interim rule in the Federal Register on April 20, 1999.
+The Office of Information Policy (OIP) recently completed a thorough review of regulations implementing the Freedom of Information Act, codified at 28 C.F.R. part 16, Subpart A. The Department published the revised regulations in the Federal Register on March 21, 2011 (Freedom of Information Act Regulations, 76 Fed.
+Reg.
+15236), as a notice of proposed rulemaking with a 30-day public comment period.
+And the Department's Professional Responsibility Advisory Office (PRAO), is currently engaged in a retrospective review of 28 C.F.R. part 77, published as an interim rule in the Federal Register on April 20, 1999 (Ethical Standards for Attorney for the Government, 64 Fed.
+Reg.
+19273).